Itabashi Tokyo, Japan Travel Guide

 Most convenience stores (konbini) operate 24/7 for your daily needs.

 Banks function 9:00 AM - 3:00 PM on weekdays.
-They are closed on weekends and public holidays.
+They are closed on weekends and national holidays.

-Always find out when it's open and holiday schedules for specific locations before your visit to ensure a smooth trip.
+Always find out when it's open and holiday schedules for specific locations before your visit for a hassle-free trip.

-Navigating local customs with respect for a harmonious visit.
+Navigating local customs with respect for a compatible visit.

 Bowing is common; a slight head nod is usually enough for visitors.
 Avoid hugging or kissing as public greetings unless with close friends.